zheylmun/compass_data/README.md

 # Compass Types

 Small library for loading, working with, and generating [Compass](https://www.fountainware.com/compass/index.htm) survey project and survey files.
+Please note that there are no plans to load plot files.
+The goal is to enable interop between survey software, not replace functionality.

 ## License